oceangirlFNAF/mintys-catppuccin-rice/README.md

 # mintys-catppuccin-rice
-put the files in config in ~/.config put the files in themes in ~/.themes i hope i wrote the mit license thingy correctly
+put the files in config in ~/.config \n put the files in themes in ~/.themes \n i hope i wrote the mit license thingy correctly